Directed quantum communication: Need for symmetry breaking

-\emph{Need for symmetry breaking.}-- Classical signals can be copied and transmitted in all directions, e.g., in radio broadcasting, where the copying is done by ramping up the amplitude in the transmitter antenna.
+Classical signals can be copied and transmitted in all directions, e.g., in radio broadcasting, where the copying is done by ramping up the amplitude in the transmitter antenna.
 Since quantum information cannot be cloned \cite{Wootters1982} or broadcast \cite{Barnum1996} one might suspect that there is no quantum analogue of this.
 We can make this intuition more precise in terms of a symmetry argument.
 For this purpose we assume the medium to have some type of symmetry, and furthermore assume that the state of the medium after the injection is invariant under this symmetry, for all states of the input system $A$.
 (Since we typically imagine a localized transmitter, the symmetries would be, e.g., rotations or reflections around this region.)
 The symmetry generates copies of the receiver region $R$.
 If such a copy $R'$ does not overlap with $R$, then they correspond to two distinct subsystems of the medium.
 By the assumed symmetries, $R$ and $R'$ will obtain the same state no matter the input $A$.
 Intuitively, the no-cloning theorem thus implies that there is no quantum information transmission from $A$ to $R$.
-More formally, since the state of $R$ can be reconstructed from $R'$, this implies that the channel from $A$ to $R$ is anti-degradable \cite{Caruso}, which gives a zero quantum channel capacity \cite{Caruso,Holevo}.
+More formally, since the state of $R$ can be reconstructed from $R'$, this implies that the channel from $A$ to $R$ is anti-degradable \cite{Caruso}, which gives a zero quantum channel capacity \cite{Caruso,Holevo} (see \ref{Symmetrybreaking} for more details).
 We can thus conclude that the symmetry makes quantum communication impossible.
-Hence, within the limits of our local control we should try to break the symmetry, and in this sense direct the signal to the receiver.
 This is in contrast to the classical case, where a similar symmetry condition may lower the efficiency, but would not prevent information transmission per se.

+The above arguments show that symmetry breaking is a necessary condition for quantum communication.
+However, in the following we show that for large classes of systems this is not enough; the quantum signal needs to be directed in a stronger sense.
+Loosely speaking, we need to gather `sufficiently much' of the signal to achieve quantum information transmission.
+We begin by demonstrating this threshold effect in a very simple system.